MDO-Standards/Philote-Cpp/README.md

 ## Citation
 If you use this code for academic work, please cite the following paper:

-Lupp, C.A., Xu, A., Carrere, A.L.
-"Creating a Universal Communication Standard to Enable Heterogeneous Multidisciplinary Design Optimization."
+Lupp, C.A., Xu, A. "Creating a Universal Communication Standard to Enable Heterogeneous Multidisciplinary Design Optimization."
 AIAA SCITECH 2024 Forum.
 American Institute of Aeronautics and Astronautics.
-Orlando, FL, (forthcoming).
+Orlando, FL.